-EXPLANATORY MEMORANDUM ON THE FINANCIAL MARKETS BILL, 2011 August 2011 EXPLANATORY MEMORANDUM ON THE FINANCIAL MARKETS BILL, 2011 A. INTRODUCTION The Financial Markets Bill, 2011 (the Bill) replaces the Securities Services Act No. 36 of 2004 (SSA) that has governed the regulation of securities services in South Africa since 2005 and primarily focuses on the regulation of securities exchanges, central securities depositories, clearing houses and their respective members.
+national treasury Department: National Treasury REPUBLIC OF SOUTH AFRICA EXPLANATORY MEMORANDUM ON THE FINANCIAL MARKETS BILL, 2012 April 2012 1 Table of Contents Α. INTRODUCTION 3 В. PURPOSE OF THE REVIEW 4 C. THE REVIEW 4 SUMMARY OF THE BILL6 ANNEXURES Annexure A: Treasury Comments on Issues Raised During the Consultation Period Annexure B:Reducing the Risks of Over-the-counter Derivatives in South Africa Annexure C: An Examination of the South African OTC Derivatives Markets to Recommend Measures for Strengthening their Regulatory Oversight EXPLANATORY MEMORANDUM ON THE FINANCIAL MARKETS BILL, 2012 A. INTRODUCTION The Financial Markets Bill, 2012 (the Bill) replaces the Securities Services Act No. 36 of 2004 (SSA) that has governed the regulation of securities services in South Africa since 2005 and primarily focuses on the regulation of securities exchanges, central securities depositories, clearing houses and their respective members.
 The SSA consolidated the South African regulatory framework relating to capital markets and aligned the regulation and supervision of South African financial markets with the then prevailing international developments and regulatory standards.
 The Bill gives effect to the outcomes of a regular review of the SSA, which subsequent to its enactment, had not been subjected to a comprehensive review to assess if it was still sufficiently robust to meet its objectives and the objectives of securities regulation in general.
 Furthermore, the developments in the local and international financial markets, both pre and post the global financial crisis, as well as other implementation challenges necessitated a rigorous assessment of the SSA to assess the appropriateness and effectiveness of the regulatory approach and framework provided for in the SSA.
 The review highlighted a number of critical provisions that must be given effect to in legislation to ensure that- - the integrity of the regulatory framework of the South African financial markets is maintained; - the regulatory framework continues to meet its objectives and the objectives of financial regulation in general; - the regulatory framework is aligned with relevant local and international developments and standards; - remains effective in mitigating potential impacts of any possible future financial crisis.
 Due to the magnitude and complexity of the amendments to the SSA, it was deemed appropriate, in the interest of simplicity and legal certainty, to replace the SSA, rather than propose a complex amendment Bill.
 B. PURPOSE OF THE REVIEW The purpose of the review was to assess if the SSA:

 - continues to meet its objectives and the objectives of financial regulation in general; - is aligned with relevant local and international developments and standards; and - continues to be effective in mitigating the impact of the financial crisis.
-In addition, the purpose of the review included the identification of implementation difficulties that required clarification and technical amendments necessary to maintain the integrity of the legislative framework (such as updating of outdated references).
+In addition, the purpose of the review included the identification of implementation difficulties that required clarification and technical amendments necessary to maintain the integrity of the legislative framework (such as updating outdated references).
 C. THE REVIEW The review process took into account: